ndchristian/LowEarthOrbit/README.md

 *--gated (Boolean)*

 Default is 'False'.
-If set to 'True' a prompt asking to deploy will be displayed everytime a stack is ready
+If set to 'True' a prompt asking to deploy will be displayed every time a stack is ready

 *--job-identifier (String)*